The 10 Best Substrate for Planted Tanks 2021, A Buying Guide

 Aquatic plants root easily and spread healthily throughout this substrate, which supplies all nutrients necessary for plants to flourish.
 This substrate ensures a full complement of essential macro and micronutrients for the growth of plants.

-The non-compacting porous structure of the substrate can make an ideal home for beneficial bacteria, thus establish a healthy biological cycle in your tank, providing optimal water quality.
+The substrate’s non-compacting porous structure can make an ideal home for beneficial bacteria, thus establishing a healthy biological cycle in your tank, providing optimal water quality.

 This substrate will not cause any discoloration of water; rather, it helps control organic discoloration from natural driftwood aquarium décors.